 We also created a variety of cassette lengths — the longest being 11m!
 These go across the length of our houses / the show home, and are supported by the internal walls.
 Smaller sections detail the stairway entrance.

-Finally, following on from last week, we were finished the first floor, structural Plybox columns this week, and we have now put them aside ready for installation.
+Finally we finished the first floor, structural Plybox columns this week, and we have now put them aside ready for installation.

-Stay tuned for next week’s update.
-Get all the Kiss House news here.
+Stay tuned for the next update.
+Get all the Kiss House news here